TonyMPeluso/EDM/README.md

 One file, main_Part+Compl_Calc.py, calculates column sums for commodities that have been either partially or completely reassigned to new 2021 commodity codes.

 The other, main_map, performs the actual transpositon and outputs the data to a template.
-It also calls on two modules, module_merge and module_output, to copy commodity descriptions from a spreadsheet, and to output files to spreadsheets.